-A business intelligence competency center (BICC) is a great way to make better use and reuse of your various BI and data warehousing
+A business intelligence competency center (BICC) is a great way to make better use and reuse of your various BI

 That's the advice of Philip Russom, research director for The Data Warehousing Institute (TDWI).
 In his latest research report, Russom urges companies to embrace a concept he calls unified data management (UDM).